undisbeliever/untech-editor/README.md

    to a SNES tileset/tilemap/palette combo.
  * `untech-write-sfc-checksum`: A CLI utility that corrects the internal checksum of an unheadered .sfc ROM file.
+ * `untech-lz4c`: A LZ4 HC block compressor.\
+    (NOTE: untech-lz4c uses a modified block frame to save 2 bytes of ROM and is incompatible with the lz4 standard).

 License